Australia Wide PFAS Contaminated Sites

-IMF is currently involved in funding two separate Class Actions against the Department of Defence (Defence) in connection with contamination arising from Defence’s use of fire-fighting foam containing PFOS and PFOA at:
+IMF is currently involved in funding three separate Class Actions against the Department of Defence (Defence) in connection with contamination arising from Defence’s use of fire-fighting foam containing PFOS and PFOA at:

 - the Williamtown RAAF Base in NSW – a Class Action being run by Dentons lawyers in Sydney (click here for more details);

-- the Army Aviation Centre in Oakey, QLD – a Class Action being run by Shine Lawyers in Brisbane and other offices (click here for more details).
+- the Army Aviation Centre in Oakey, QLD – a Class Action being run by Shine Lawyers in Brisbane and other offices (click here for more details); and

 In these Class Actions, local residents and business owners are seeking compensation for the financial losses they have suffered as a result of the contamination, in particular (i) reduction in property values and (ii) damage to business interests such as farming, fishing, tourism and retail amongst others.

 The same fire-fighting foam has been used in many other military bases, civilian airports, and firefighting training grounds.
-The 16 sites listed above are all currently under environmental investigation for PFOS / PFOA contamination as part of the Department of Defence’s national PFAS Investigation and Management Program (click here for more details).
+Many of the sites listed above are currently under environmental investigation for as part of the Department of Defence’s national PFAS Investigation and Management Program (click here for more details).
 The test results are due to be released at various stages over the next two years.